abhivaidya07/AnsibleDockerfile/README.md

 # ansible_dockerfile
 # AnsibleDockerfile
+THIS DOCKERFILE RUNS A PLAYBOOK IN A CONTAINER.

+Steps:
 MOVE TO FOLDER WHERE DOCKERFILE AND PLAY FOLDER IS PRESENT AND RUN FOLLOWING COMMANDS:

 docker build -t ansible .